 Panic!
-2018 is a research project led by sociologists from the Universities of Edinburgh and Sheffield that investigates inequalities in the cultural workforce.
+2018 is a project that incorporates the release of a major paper, led by sociologists from the Universities of Edinburgh and Sheffield, that investigates inequalities in the cultural workforce as well as a public programme that aims to make a significant step to start a more effective conversation within the industry.

-The research is based on almost 300 hours of interviews with creative professionals collected following a national survey in 2015 as part of Create’s first Panic! project.
+The paper, Panic!
+Social Class, Taste and Inequalities in the Creative Industries, is based on almost 300 hours of interviews with creative professionals collected following a national survey in 2015 as part of Create’s first Panic! project.
 It is the first time that sociologists have compared large-scale national datasets on social mobility alongside industry-specific information, offering new insights into the tastes, values and engagement of cultural workers.

 We are partnering with the researchers and the Barbican on In Focus, a sector-based event that will discuss the results of the research, and encourage the sector to reflect on the findings, and investigate new ways to affect change in the industry.